parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 const { author, body, path } = data;
 ```

 So POST vs GET, which one is better for this use case?
 They both work.
 POST though, probably.
 Or maybe the normal javascript functionality could hit the POST handler, and the GET handler could handle the progressive enhancement case as a backup...but then it's not DRY... but the repeating chunks could be abstracted out into their own functions.
-Let's just go with POSTing form data for now.
+Let's just go with POSTing URL-encoded form data for now.

 After that we carry on to validate the data, check it exists, coerce it into the correct types.